Our suggestions will help you manage your college finances successfully.

 - Referrals to related community and university financial services

-Program educators are conveniently located in the Wellness Resource Center inside the Activities and Recreation Center (ARC).
-Give them a call at 217-244-5580 or visit them online for office hours.
+Student Wellness Resources Program educators are conveniently located in the Wellness Resource Center inside the Activities and Recreation Center (ARC).
+Give them a call at 217-244-5580.

 You may have a large balance in your account at the beginning of the year if you've received financial aid.
 However, it's budgeted to last the entire semester and will go quickly if you don't properly manage your spending.